Peter J. Harrington

 Peter J. Harrington received his bachelor’s degree in 2006 from Fordham University (B.A., Political Science), graduating cum laude.
 He received his J.D. in 2010 from the St. John’s University School of Law, where he served as executive notes and comments editor of the Journal of Civil Rights and Economic Development (formerly the St. John’s Journal of Legal Commentary).
 Mr. Harrington authored the article “Untying the Knot: Extending Intestacy Benefits to Non-Traditional Families by Severing the Link to Marriage,” 23 J. Civ.
 Rts. & Econ.
 Dev.
 323 (2011).
 While in law school, Mr. Harrington was a legal intern in the Mayor of New York City, Michael R. Bloomberg’s office and worked for the St. John’s University School of Law Securities Arbitration Clinic, representing individual investors on a pro bono basis in securities arbitration claims involving misrepresentation, unsuitability, and unauthorized trading.

 Mr. Harrington concentrates his practice on securities, commercial, and complex class action litigation.
-In 2015, Mr. Harrington was selected to the New York Metro Rising Stars list by Super Lawyers Magazine.
+In 2015 and 2016, Mr. Harrington was selected to the New York Metro Rising Stars list by Super Lawyers Magazine.

 Mr. Harrington has worked on several securities fraud class actions including City of Austin Police Retirement System v.
 Kinross Gold Corporation, No. 12‑CV-01203-VEC (S.D.N.Y.), in which the Firm recovered $33 million for investors.